What to do on your property in August

 - Set mouse traps to control critters

-- Hang fly trap to control aphids, flies, and other pests
+- Hang fly traps to control aphids, flies, and other pests

 In the Food Forest